nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 have access to your ownCloud server without creating separate ownCloud user accounts.

 ..
-Note:: For performance reasons you must have PHP 5.4 or greater to use the LDAP application with more than 500 users.
+Note:: For performance reasons, we recommend using PHP 5.4 or greater to use the LDAP application with more than 500 users.

 The LDAP application supports: